marcoalopez/GrainSizeTools/DOCS/FAQ.md

 ## Does the script work with Python 2.7.x?

 No, the script does not work with Python 2.7.x.
 Python 2.7.x versions were officially discontinued in 2020 so it is time to move on.

-## I get the results but not the plots when using the Spyder IDE: ValueError: _Image size of ... is too large_

-This issue is produced because the size of the figure returned by the script is too large to show them inside the console using the **inline** mode.
-To fix this go to the Spyder menu bar and in  ```Tools>Preferences>IPython console>Graphics``` find _Graphics backend_, select _Automatic_, and then restart Spyder.
-As an alternative you can type ``%matplotlib auto`` in the console without needing to restart Spyder but this change will be temporary (i.e. only valid for the current session).